Orienting Edges

 boundary operator that drives simplicial homology.

-Definition: Oriented Graph
+Definition: Orientation of a Graph

-Let \(G = (V, E)\) be an undirected graph.
+Let \(G = (V, E)\) be an undirected simple graph.
 An orientation of \(G\) is an

 assignment, for each edge \(\{u, v\} \in E\), of one of the two possible directions: